 Manajer Komunikasi, firstname.lastname@example.org, +62 812-3684-1273

 Sr. Communications Advisor CASE for SEA, email@example.com, +6281119174387

-ISEW was held in collaboration with the Indonesia Clean Energy Forum (ICEF), the Institute for Essential Services Reform (IESR), and Clean, Affordable, Secure Energy for Southeast Asia (CASE).
+ISEW is held in collaboration with the Indonesia Clean Energy Forum (ICEF), the Institute for Essential Services Reform (IESR), and Clean, Affordable, Secure Energy for Southeast Asia (CASE).
 CASE is a cooperation program between two countries: Indonesia - Germany (Directorate of Electricity, Telecommunications and Information Technology, Ministry of National Development Planning/Bappenas, and funded by the Ministry of Economy and Climate Action of the German Federation Government).
-Previously, it routinely held discourse on energy transition in Indonesia at the Indonesia Energy Transition Dialogue (IETD), which this year participated in ISEW 2022.
-First maintained in 2022, ISEW will last five days from 10-14 October 2022 with the theme Reaching Indonesia's Net Zero Energy System: Unite for Action and Strategy.
-All levels of society can participate in this activity free at isew.live.***
+Previously, discourse on energy transition in Indonesia was routinely held at the Indonesia Energy Transition Dialogue (IETD), which this year participated in ISEW 2022.
+First held in 2022, ISEW will last for 5 days from 10-14 October 2022 with the theme Reaching Indonesia's Net Zero Energy System: Unite for Action and Strategy.
+All levels of society can participate in this activity for free on isew. live.